bryanchewgh/bryanchewgh.github.io/_posts/2024-08-01-applied-data-science-project.md

 Data mining goal: To identify the factors contributing to MRT train reliability

 ## Work Accomplished
-To address the project objectives, the task had to be broken down to the following problem statements:
+To address the project objectives, the task can be broken down to the following problem statements:
 <ol>
   <li style="color: red;">How can we systematically analyze and interpret large volumes of textual data related to MRT breakdowns and reliability?</li>
   <li style="color: red;">What are the key issues affecting MRT reliability, and how do they evolve over time?</li>